 What Option is Right for Me?

-To come to a decision about what to do, it requires working closely with the surgeon performing the mastectomy, your plastic surgeon, your oncologist, and any other professionals involved in your care.
+To come to a decision about what to do, it requires working closely with the breast reconstruction surgeon performing the mastectomy, your plastic surgeon, your oncologist, and any other professionals involved in your care.
 Working together, with all of the data about your condition and future treatment needs, the right decision can be made.
 Your options include:

 - Single-Stage Breast Reconstruction: This procedure spares the nipple and areola, and is performed in a single operation.
 An implant is placed directly after the mastectomy operation.